Julong station

-Julong Station (聚龙站 (聚龍站, Jùlóng Zhàn)) is an interchange station between Line 8 and Line 12 of the Guangzhou Metro.
+Julong Station is an interchange station between Line 8 and Line 12 of the Guangzhou Metro.
 It is located under the intersection of Xicha Road, Shicha Road and Dekang Road in Guangzhou's Baiyun District.
 The Line 8 station started operation on 26 November 2020.
 The Line 12 station started operation on 29 June 2025, becoming an interchange station.

 Station structure

 The station is a three-storey underground station.
 The ground level is the exit, and it is surrounded by Xicha Road, Shicha Road, Dekang Road and other nearby buildings.
 The first floor is the concourse, the second floor is the platform for Line 8, and the third floor is the platform for Line 12.

 The Line 8 section uses light blue as the main color.
 Like the stations in the northern extension of Line 8, it is decorated with glass panels.
 The Line 12 section is decorated with the uniform white of the standard station of Line 12 with a turquoise glass curtain wall.